vhallac/Guild2Guild/readme.txt

 - added the ability for a relay to step down if there are others available (passive mode)
 - /report shows the complete list of potential relays, and their versions
 - no longer allow allied guilds to be put on the rejected relay list
-- added a way to change the chat color for incoming guild messages to the context menu for the chat frame
+- added a way to change the chat color for incoming guild messages to the context menu for the chat frame (later broken by blizzerd)
 - fixed a synchronization issue where an election would happen immediately after a player logged in if it took them a long time to load